arkajitmandal/LangevinDynamics/README.md

 $ langevin
 ```

-Alternatively, the following command-line argument can be given :
+Alternatively, the following command-line arguments can be given :

 | option | description           |
 |--------|-----------------------|